Living in Dunkirk, MD

 Things to Do in Dunkirk

 Dunkirk District Park offers a wide array of choices to sports enthusiasts and fitness-minded residents of all ages.
 Tennis courts, basketball courts, baseball diamonds, and multi-purpose sports fields are all available.
 The skate park is another popular gathering spot.
-Get some fresh air out on one of the trails, or relax in the shade during a casual afternoon picnic.
+Get some fresh air out on one of the trails, or relax in the shade for a casual afternoon picnic.

 Just across the Patuxent River is the Merkle Wildlife Sanctuary, a haven for birdwatchers and nature enthusiasts.
 In the summer, ospreys nest close to the visitor center, and you may even see a red fox or a white-tailed deer while hiking the hilly Mounds Trail.
 At the Nottingham Patuxent Riverkeeper Center, rent a canoe or kayak for a day out on the water.